Want to improve your pie-making skills? Here are the 10 top tips for making flaky, buttery pastry, juicy fruit pies, and silky custard pies.

 How to Make Pie

 1. Keep ingredients cold.

-- Butter should be kept refrigerated until using; vegetable shortening, like Crisco®, can be stored in the freezer without freezing solid.
+- Butter should be kept refrigerated until using; solid vegetable shortening can be stored in the freezer without freezing hard as a rock.

-- Add ice cubes to a measuring cup and fill it with more water than you’ll need; add cold water to the pastry mixture a tablespoon at a time.
+- Add ice cubes to a measuring cup and fill it with more water than you'll need; add ice-cold water to the pastry mixture a tablespoon at a time.